 But deep down, the father too does not want the child to turn 4 and still not talking.

 Lots of critics are highly likely to badmouth the mother as irresponsible and reckless who did not take time to teach their children.
 As a mother to such a child, you will also be blamed for speaking in a complicated language that the child finds hard to grasp or pick from you.
+Other people might blame you for exposing your kid to too much tv causing virtual autism.

 How to deal with criticism for having a speech delay child